wlswotmd/gef/README.md

 ## What is this?
 This is a fork of [GEF](https://github.com/hugsy/gef).
-However, it is specialized for x86 / x64 / ARM / AArch64, and various features are added.
+However, it is specialized for x86 / x64 / ARM / ARM64, and various features are added.
-I hope you find it useful for CTF player, reverser, exploit developer, and so on.

 ## Setup